unionai-oss/unionml/docs/source/index.md

 # Why?

 **UnionML** is an open source MLOps framework that reduces the boilerplate, complexity, and friction that comes with building models and deploying them to production.
+Taking inspiration from web protocols, UnionML asks the question:

+> Is it possible to define a standard set of functions/methods for machine learning that can be
+> reused in many different contexts, from model training to prediction?

 It aims to unify the ever-evolving ecosystem of machine learning and data tools into a single interface for expressing microservices as Python functions.
 You can create _UnionML Apps_ by defining